ARM-software/astc-encoder/README.md

     astcenc -c example.png example.astc 6x6 -medium

 This compresses `example.png` using the 6x6 block footprint (3.55 bits/pixel)
-and a `medium` compression speed, storing the compressed output to `example.astc`.
+and a `medium` compression speed, storing the compressed output in the linear color space to `example.astc`.

 ## Decompressing an image